maxmpz/powerampapi/poweramp_provider_example/readme.md

 #### Metadata And Album Art Provided By Provider

-See `DEFAULT_TRACK_AND_METADATA_PROJECTION` in [ExampleProvider.java around line 74](app/src/main/java/com/maxmpz/powerampproviderexample/ExampleProvider.java#L74).
+See `DEFAULT_TRACK_AND_METADATA_PROJECTION` in [ExampleProvider.java](app/src/main/java/com/maxmpz/powerampproviderexample/ExampleProvider.java#L80).

 If `MediaStore.MediaColumns.TITLE` or `MediaStore.MediaColumns.DURATION` columns exist in the resulting cursor, Poweramp assumes metadata is provided by the Provider and track is not scanned for the tags or the album art.

 In this case album art image is retrieved if `Document.COLUMN_FLAGS` column has `Document.FLAG_SUPPORTS_THUMBNAIL` flag.

 Poweramp then requests album art via `openDocumentThumbnail`.
-See [ExampleProvider.java around line 258](app/src/main/java/com/maxmpz/powerampproviderexample/ExampleProvider.java#L258)
+See [ExampleProvider.java](app/src/main/java/com/maxmpz/powerampproviderexample/ExampleProvider.java#L518)

 Lyrics can be also provided via `TrackProviderConsts.COLUMN_TRACK_LYRICS`.
 Poweramp adds this column to `projection` columns only when Info/Tags or Lyrics dialog is shown, and your Provider may take time to extract/download/obtain lyrics as needed.